Food Phobias: Symptoms, Dangers, and Treatment

 For sufferers of food phobia, when faced with the prospect of having to eat certain foods or cook a meal, symptoms are similar to those of any anxiety disorder:

 Some may have panic attacks, including feeling as if they are going crazy or going to die.

 Recent research has shown that desensitization or exposure therapy is helpful in treating food phobia.
-A study at Tulane University used a two part process to treat individuals with food phobias, using a cognitive behavior approach to change thought processes and a psychodynamic approach for discovering an pinpointing the exact cause of the fear.
-Their treatment used desensitization to help sufferers relax by first having the food which caused a reaction placed in front of the participants and discussing their fear.
-After that, participants worked with a dietician to try the foods in private, then at home and finally in public.
-Follow up one year after the study showed that participants were eating a more balanced diet.
+A study at Tulane University used a two-part process to treat individuals with food phobias, using a cognitive behavior approach to change thought processes and a psychodynamic approach for discovering and pinpointing the exact cause of the fear.
+Their treatment used desensitization to help sufferers relax by first having the food that caused a reaction placed in front of the participants and discussing their fear.
+After that, participants worked with a dietician to try the foods in private, then at home, and finally in public.
+Follow up literature one year after the study showed that participants were eating a more balanced diet.

 Diagnostic and Statistical Manual of Mental Disorders - 4th Edition, 1994, American Psychiatric Association, Washington D.C.

 "Extremely Picky Eaters Fear Trying New Foods, " 2010, Sept 27, Vicki Mabrey, ABC Nightline